L4w1i3t/Alter-Ego-AI/README.md

 # ALTER EGO

 ALTER EGO is an interactive digital AI interface that brings any personality to life.
-Converse, learn, or just have fun chatting with historical figures, fictional characters, or entirely new creations.
-Leveraging state‐of‐the‐art language models, emotion detection, dynamic avatars, and realistic voice synthesis, ALTER EGO is designed to provide a rich, engaging user experience.
+Converse, learn, or just have fun chatting with historical figures, fictional characters, or entirely new creatures of your imagination.

 ***CURRENT VERSION: Alpha 1.0***